 nightfall camp’s cuisine is based on fresh-seasonal produce (organic and local where possible), ordered as-required and cooked by your hosts.
 Instead of a menu, we cater to individual preferences.
 Before your stay, we’ll confirm your food tastes and dietary requirements.

 A two-night weekend package includes two evening meal experiences (canapes, three-course fire-cooked meal, with a complimentary bottle of wine each night); a two two-course breakfast each morning and a backpack picnic lunch on your middle day.
-There’s also a bottle of champagne in your tent fridge, an antipasto platter, tea, coffee and a few snack treats.
+There’s also a bottle of Australian sparkling wine in your tent fridge, an antipasto platter, tea, coffee and a few snack treats.

 Guests at nightfall do as much or as little as they’re inclined.
 Relax in your tent, watch the birds play in the trees outside, the wallabies feed, or soak-up the oxygen-rich air of the creek’s tumbling rapids.
 Almost all year-round, we enjoy a swim in the deep swimming hole beside the main lounge or the surrounding hidden rock-pools.
 It’s also nice to rock-hop along our private section of creek.
 Hardest of all is to do nothing!